Particular/docs.particular.net/tutorials/intro-to-nservicebus/5-retrying-errors/tutorial.md

 ---
 title: "Introduction to NServiceBus: Retrying errors"
 reviewed: 2017-01-26
-summary: In this 25-30 minute tutorial, you'll learn the different causes of errors and how to manage them with the Particular Service Platform.
+summary: In this 25-30 minute tutorial, you'll learn the different causes of errors and how to manage them with NServiceBus.
 redirects:
 - tutorials/nservicebus-101/lesson-5
 ---